turingschool/front-end-curriculum/lessons/module-1/js-intro-to-event-listeners.md

 ## Wrap Up

+Take a look back at your Greeting App notes and the CodePen you and your partner began creating earlier in the lesson.

+What else do you need to research?
+What methods would you look up?
+Add to your previous notes, and spend some time thinking about how else you might refine your problem-solving-process.

+### Suggested re-teaching practice

+When you study event listeners, here are some suggested exercises:

-Open up a webpage that you often visit.
+- Open up a webpage that you often visit.
 Maybe it's a social media page, maybe it's your bank's website, maybe it's a news site.
 Take a few minutes and list all the event listeners that you think might be on that page!
 What do they do?

-### Suggested re-teaching practice

-When you study event listeners, here are some suggested exercises:

 - Look up what some common event listener types are (you've already seen `click`!)
 - Read up on the [event listener documentation](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener)
 - Create a codepen with some HTML elements, and make up some event listeners for them!
 Try turning a red square green when it gets clicked.
 Try getting the data from an input field and displaying it on the page.